 Operation Round Up is a charitable giving program funded by Burke-Divide Electric Cooperative members round up their electric bills and employees who round down their paychecks each month.
 Non-profit and community organizations are eligible to apply for Operation Round Up funds.
 Awards are made semi-annually and vary in amount depending upon funds available.

-Contact Heidi Grohs, member services manager, at (701)939-6671 or email@example.com with questions regarding these grant opportunities.
-Application deadline for all grants is September 15, 2020.
+Contact Heidi Haugen-Grohs, member services manager, at (701)939-6671 or firstname.lastname@example.org with questions regarding these grant opportunities.
+Application deadline for all grants is September 15, 2021.

 |Operation Round Up